Tag Archives: glen-jackman

 Romans 5:3-5 Not only that, but we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us.

-• These verses describe the transformative process of sanctification, where suffering produces perseverance and hope.
-This process is by grace through the Spirit, not law, evidencing the internal work of the new covenant (God writing His law on hearts).
+These verses describe the transformative process of sanctification, in which persecution and suffering lead to perseverance and hope. (see 1 Peter 1:6–7; 2 Corinthians 12:9) This process is by grace through the Spirit, evidencing the internal work of the new covenant, where God writes His law on the hearts of believers– a step-by-step transformation that makes believers more like Christ.
+(Jeremiah 31.33; Hebrews 8:10, 10:16,)

 Romans 5:6-8 For while we were still weak, at the right time Christ died for the ungodly.
 For one will scarcely die for a righteous person—though perhaps for a good person one would dare even to die—but God shows his love for us in that while we were still sinners, Christ died for us.